HCL-TECH-SOFTWARE/appscan-source-gradle-plugin/README.md

 - A local installation of IBM Security AppScan Source.

 -  Enable AppScan Source to scan .class files.
+To do so:

-To do so, open AppScan Source For Analysis and go to Edit -> Preferences -> Project File Extensions.
+	- In AppScan Source For Analysis go to Edit -> Preferences -> Project File Extensions.
 On the Java tab, double-click the .class extension and choose "Scan files with this extension".

+	Or:

+	- Open <data_dir>/file_extensions.xml in a text editor and locate the FileExtensionSet named "java".
+Edit the "class" extension and set the "assess" attribute to a value of "true".
+	<data_dir> maps to the following directories, by default:

+		Windows - C:\ProgramData\IBM\AppScanSource\ltd

+		Linux - /var/opt/ibm/appscansource/ltd

+		Mac - /Users/Shared/AppScanSource/ltd

 # Recommendations: